mui/material-ui/docs/src/pages/components/date-picker/date-picker.md

 {{"demo": "pages/components/date-picker/ResponsiveDatePickers.js"}}

+## Form props

+The date picker component can be disabled or read-only.

+{{"demo": "pages/components/date-picker/FormPropsDatePickers.js"}}

 ## Localization

 Use `LocalizationProvider` to change the date-engine locale that is used to render the date picker.
 Here is an example of changing the locale for the `date-fns` adapter: